-A traffic flow measurement system is used by network Operations personnel for managing and developing a network.
+A traffic flow measurement system is used by Network Operations personnel to aid in managing and developing a network.
 It provides a tool for measuring and understanding the network's traffic flows.
 This information is useful for many purposes, as mentioned in section 1 (above).

-The following sections outline a model for traffic flow measurement, which draws from working drafts of the OSI accounting model [2].
-Future extensions are anticipated as the model is refined to address additional protocol layers.
+The following sections outline a model for traffic flow measurement, which draws from working drafts of the OSI accounting model [OSI-ACT].